 Steel construction denotes the planning, fabrication, assembly, adaptation, and the deconstruction of load-bearing structures made of steel.
 It includes halls, bridges, plant and industrial buildings, as well as composite constructions of steel and concrete.
 Over the life cycle of a steel structure, in addition to structural analysis, fabrication tolerances, and the corrosion protection system, separating and forming methods play a key role.
 During retrofit, building gutting, concrete demolition, and special demolition or during works in tunnel construction, concrete demolition shear, hydraulic wedge splitter, steel shear, cutting tool, combination shears, and Multi Cutters are established cold-working hydraulic systems, frequently powered by mobile hydraulic power units.
+In professional practice, this field is also described as structural steelwork, with a growing emphasis on design for deconstruction, selective dismantling, and low-emission cold cutting techniques.

-Definition: What is meant by steel construction
+Definition: What is meant by steel construction?

 Design fundamentals, connections, and fabrication